urls/url-shortener-php/README.md

 3. Edit the **config.php** file

-4. Upload files into your server
+4. Upload files to your server

-5. That's it !
+5. That's it!

 ## Contributing